 Charleston, South Carolina, originally named Charles Towne, is one of the oldest cities in the United States.
-How could it not be the site of some of the oldest churches in America, some of them still functioning.
-Early settlers, founding fathers, slaves, indentured servants and wealthy plantations alike all brought their religion from Britain, Barbados and other Caribbean Islands.
-Not only did they bring their religion but it was also their architecture, their city designs, their laws and their way of life, particularly the life in Barbados, that they brought with them.
+How could it not be the site of some of the oldest churches, functioning churches in America?
+Early settlers, founding fathers, slaves, indentured servants and wealthy plantations alike, brought their religions from Britain, Barbados and other Caribbean Islands.
+But not only did they bring their religion, but they also brought their architecture and city designs with them.

-The churches of Charleston, South Carolina were, and still are, beautiful - some in their simplicity, others in their architectural intricacy.
-Any trip to Charleston, South Carolina should a tour of the churches alone or certainly as a part of your tour itinerary.
+The churches of Charleston, South Carolina were, and still are, beautiful - some in their simplicity, others in their unique architectural intricacy.
 Often called the "the Holy City" because of the proliferation of churches, it should be no wonder that at least some of these wonderful churches should be included as “must see destinations.”

 Location of the Circular Church in Charleston, SC